danscotson/ScaleBarIT/ScaleBarITHelp.md

 Select an image file of your choice and visualise this in the app.

 ### 2. Select Pixel Size

 Selecting the pixel size of your image is really important.

-Selecting the pixel size can be performed by two methdods.
+First, the app will try to automatically extract the pixel size from the metadata of the image.
+If this is not possible, selecting the pixel size can be performed by two methods.

 #### A. Known (i.e. you know what the pixel size is).
 - Enter the known pixel size in the pop up menu.
 #### B. From Image (i.e. there's an existing scale bar in the uploaded image that can be used).